enthdegree/dolphin/Readme.md

 ## Setup

- 1. Follow this guide for the Portable build: https://github.com/dolphin-emu/dolphin/wiki/Building-for-Linux In the `cmake` command append the option `-DUSE_EMU_PIPES`
+ 1. Follow this guide for the Portable build: https://github.com/dolphin-emu/dolphin/wiki/Building-for-Linux .
+    In the `cmake` command append the option `-DUSE_EMU_PIPES`
  2. Make & configure the pipes.
-In the build directory (e.g. `dolphin/Build/Binaries/user/`) create a subdirectory named `Pipes`
-    Inside `[...]/user/Pipes/` create four fifos with `mkfifo`: `wiimote_in wiimote_out emu_in emu_out`
+    In the build directory (e.g. `dolphin/Build/Binaries/user/`) create a subdirectory named `Pipes` Inside `[...]/user/Pipes/` create four fifos with `mkfifo`: `wiimote_in, wiimote_out, emu_in, emu_out.`
  3. Configure Dolphin.
     In Dolphin controller settings, set the Emulated Wiimote to use `Pipe/0/wiimote_in` as its input.
     Copy `dolphin/WiimoteNew_Pipes.ini` to `dolphin/Build/Binaries/user/Conf/WiimoteNew.ini`.
+    Here may also want to uncap the emulator speed (set it to `Unlimited`).

 ## Emulated Wiimote usage
 To emulate a Wiimote action, write one of the following lines (case sensitive) to the FIFO `wiimote_in`